oktavilla/hopp-docs/docs/identity/user-features.md

 ## Subscription/purchase

-A subscription is for a package.
-The subscription process is divided into several steps:
+There are two main views for the sale of subscriptions:

+* The package overview page
+* A package page

+The overview lists all packages that aren't archived and each package is linked to it's individual page.
+The subscription process starts when a user fills in their e-mail addess and clicks on submit button on the package page.
+The subscription process itself is divided into two main steps:

-1. Make sure we have a signed in user by requesting an email address.
+1. Make sure we have a signed in user (based on the email address provided).
   * If the user exists they will either be asked for a password (if they have one set) or receive a “magic login link” (a temporary login token) leading to the next step in the process.
   * If the user does not exist they will get an email verification email.
 Clicking on that link in the mail creates a new user, signs them in via a temporary token and then redirects them to the next step in the process.
-2. Make sure we have all the required information about the customer.
-The products in the package determine what information we ask for.
+2. In the final step we ask the customer to confirm the subscription purchase and provide or confirm any required information (the products in the package determine what information we ask for).
   * Missing information is required up front in a form.
-  * Existing information is displayed.
+  * Any existing information for existing customers is displayed.
 The user may change it if necessary.

-3. Activate subscription
-4. Send confirmation/welcome email
+After confirmation this we activate the subscription and send a confirmation/welcome email.

 ## Sign in